About the Missouri Invasive Plant Task Force (MoIP)

 , a native plant education and marketing program of the Missouri Prairie Foundation

 .
-The purpose of the task force is to review, discuss, and recommend educational and regulatory action related to managing non-native invasive plant species that negatively impact Missouri’s natural communities and built landscapes.
-The Missouri Department of Conservation (MDC) and Missouri Department of Agriculture (MDA) provide technical information.
-The vision is to ultimately transition this Task Force to a permanent Missouri Invasive Plant Council.
+The purpose of the task force—working as a united, supportive front—is to review, discuss, and recommend educational and regulatory action related to managing known and potential non-native invasive plant species that negatively impact natural communities and built landscapes in Missouri and elsewhere in the lower Midwest.
+The vision is to ultimately transition this Task Force to a permanent Missouri Invasive Exotic Plant Species Council.

 What do we mean by “invasive?”
 A species whose introduction to Missouri’s ecosystems causes economic or environmental harm.